Gopxfs/vet-clinic-database/README.md

 # Vet Clinic Database
-In this project, I'm learning how to build a database for a vet clinic using SQL.
+In this project, I'm learning how to build a database for a vet clinic using SQL, as well as making a schema diagram.

 ## Built With:
 - PostgreSQL